lee-michellej/globi_msomAndsciChecklists/README.md

 **Outputs**:

-	- Outputs all "out" and "result" files for each model type and prior combination.
+  - Outputs all "out" and "result" files for each model type and prior combination

   - Creates Table 1

-### "6 - functions for covariate plots.R"
+## "6 - functions for covariate plots.R"

 **Details**: This R script contains the code for 2 functions that generate most of the figures in the manuscript.